temptemp3/sh2/README.md

 ## changelog

-+ 1 Mar 2020 - use https in quickstart
++ 1 Mar 2020 - use https in quickstart, add coreutil install in case of new bourne mac
 + 23 Jan 2020 - use master branch in quickstart